-^{3/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
+^{5/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
 The number of RSUs that are earned can be from 0% of the target award up to 150% of the target award, depending upon the achievement of certain performance criteria.
-These RSUs are scheduled to vest in a single installment on December 31, 2020, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2019, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.
+These RSUs are scheduled to vest in a single installment on December 31, 2021, subject to continued employment, but may vest to some extent earlier in the event of death, disability, retirement after December 31, 2020, or a change in control, with the number of units earned being based on the achievement of certain performance criteria.

-^{4/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
-Such RSUs are scheduled to vest in three annual equal installments beginning March 1, 2019, or earlier in the event of death, disability, retirement, or change in control.
+^{6/} Each RSU represents the contingent right to receive one share of common stock upon vesting.
+Such RSUs are scheduled to vest on March 9, 2020, or earlier in the event of death, disability, retirement, or change in control.